 Wayne Grudem has been a seminary professor for over forty years, and he says this has been the number one thing that has kept fresh his personal walk with Jesus.
 Spending time in private prayer, reading, and meditation needs to be another non-negotiable during your time in school—let’s be honest—your time in life.
 It will be tempting to let Greek translation, or Augustine, or Calvin become the first thing you take to task in the day, but none of these are an effective substitute for the Word of God, and the God with whom we have to do business.
 A seminarian, even a first-year seminarian, if they are full of ministerial aspirations and theological ambition but lack religious ardor, is next to useless for the work of Jesus Christ.
 For all the strategies you might employ to make it through seminary, only one thing is needed.

 About Edwin Smith

-Edwin Smith is married to Jen and they live in Tempe with their three above-average kids.
-He is a software developer at Showit, a student at Phoenix Seminary working on his MDiv, and a member of Desert’s End Church in Tempe.
+Edwin Smith is married to Jen and they live in Phoenix with their four above-average kids.
+Edwin received his M.Div. from Phoenix Seminary and is now working on his Th.M., also at Phoenix Seminary.
+Edwin works as a Translation Consultant for Wycliffe Bible Translators and is a member of Desert’s End Church.
 You can check out his blog or follow him on Twitter.